awsdocs/aws-codepipeline-user-guide/doc_source/best-practices.md

 At any time, you can integrate your preferred IDE into your AWS CodeStar dashboard\.
 You can also add and remove team members and manage permissions for team members on your project\.
 For a tutorial that shows you how to use AWS CodeStar to create a sample pipeline for a serverless application, see [Tutorial: Creating and Managing a Serverless Project in AWS CodeStar](https://docs.aws.amazon.com/codestar/latest/userguide/sam-tutorial.html)\.

-### Use CodePipeline to Compile, Build, and Test Code with CodeBuild<a name="use-cases-codebuild"></a>
+### Use CodePipeline to compile, build, and test code with CodeBuild<a name="use-cases-codebuild"></a>

 CodeBuild is a managed build service in the cloud that lets you build and test your code without a server or system\.
 Use CodePipeline with CodeBuild to automate running revisions through the pipeline for continuous delivery of software builds whenever there is a change to the source code\.
-For more information, see [Use AWS CodePipeline with CodeBuild to Test Code and Run Builds](https://docs.aws.amazon.com/codebuild/latest/userguide/how-to-create-pipeline.html)\.
+For more information, see [Use AWS CodePipeline with CodeBuild to test code and run builds](https://docs.aws.amazon.com/codebuild/latest/userguide/how-to-create-pipeline.html)\.

-### Use CodePipeline with Amazon ECS for Continuous Delivery of Container\-Based Applications to the Cloud<a name="use-cases-ecs"></a>
+### Use CodePipeline with Amazon ECS for continuous delivery of container\-based applications to the cloud<a name="use-cases-ecs"></a>

 Amazon ECS is a container management service that lets you deploy container\-based applications to Amazon ECS instances in the cloud\.
 Use CodePipeline with Amazon ECS to automate running revisions through the pipeline for continuous deployment of container\-based applications whenever there is a change to the source image repository\.
 For more information, see [Tutorial: Continuous Deployment with CodePipeline](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-cd-pipeline.html)\.

-### Use CodePipeline with Elastic Beanstalk for Continuous Delivery of Web Applications to the Cloud<a name="use-cases-elasticbeanstalk"></a>
+### Use CodePipeline with Elastic Beanstalk for continuous delivery of web applications to the cloud<a name="use-cases-elasticbeanstalk"></a>

 Elastic Beanstalk is a compute service that lets you deploy web applications and services to web servers\.
 Use CodePipeline with Elastic Beanstalk for continuous deployment of web applications to your application environment\.
 You can also use AWS CodeStar to create a pipeline with an Elastic Beanstalk deploy action\.

-### Use CodePipeline with AWS Lambda for Continuous Delivery of Lambda\-Based and Serverless Applications<a name="use-cases-lambda"></a>
+### Use CodePipeline with AWS Lambda for continuous delivery of Lambda\-based and serverless applications<a name="use-cases-lambda"></a>

-You can use AWS Lambda with CodePipeline for invoking an AWS Lambda function, as described in [Automating Deployment of Lambda\-based Applications](https://docs.aws.amazon.com/lambda/latest/dg/automating-deployment.html)\.
+You can use AWS Lambda with CodePipeline for invoking an AWS Lambda function, as described in [Deploying Serverless Applications](https://docs.aws.amazon.com/lambda/latest/dg/automating-deployment.html)\.
 You can also use AWS Lambda and AWS CodeStar to create a pipeline for deploying serverless applications\.

-### Use CodePipeline with AWS CloudFormation Templates for Continuous Delivery to the Cloud<a name="use-cases-cloudformation"></a>
+### Use CodePipeline with AWS CloudFormation templates for continuous delivery to the cloud<a name="use-cases-cloudformation"></a>

 You can use AWS CloudFormation with CodePipeline for continuous delivery and automation\.
 For more information, see [Continuous Delivery with CodePipeline](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/continuous-delivery-codepipeline.html)\.
 AWS CloudFormation is also used to create the templates for pipelines created in AWS CodeStar\.